Earn 4% Cash Back on Dining With the New Capital One Savor Card

 The Capital One Savor Cash Rewards Credit Card

-Welcome Offer: Earn a $500 cash bonus after spending $3,000 on purchases within the first 3 months of card membership.
+Welcome Offer: Earn a one-time $300 cash bonus after spending $3,000 on purchases within the first 3 months of card membership.

 Bonus Categories: Earn an unlimited 4% cash back on dining and entertainment purchases.
 Earn 2% cash back at grocery stores and 1% on all other purchases.
 Plus, earn 8% cash back on tickets at Vivid Seats through May 2020.

 Foreign Transaction Fees: None

 Annual Fee: $0 for the first year and then $95 each year after that.

 Click Here to learn more about the Capital One Savor Cash Rewards Credit Card

 Both of these cards are an excellent choice for anybody who would rather earn cash back than travel rewards from their credit card product.
 The biggest difference in these cards is the additional 1% cash back on dining and entertainment purchases and the $95 annual fee (after year one) offered by the Capital One Savor card.
 Not to mention the much larger welcome offer on the Savor Cash card.